djr303/wollit-technical-test/README.md

 # Wollit technical test | Written by David Roberts

+* Note [28/01/21]: This application is incomplete.
+It is only intended to show React componsition and frontend architecural choices.

 Tested in NodeJS v12.16.3, Yarn v1.22.4 & Chrome latest

 To start the React application: